ing-bank/zkflow/docs/design-multiple-commands.md

     2. All tx contents should be part of the ZKP and hidden in the normal tx.
 This situation is identical to variant '1', except that for some reason it is not possible to make all commands `ZKCommandData`.
 This would be the case when using commands from third party CorDapps.

 > Note:
-> ZKFlow expects that for any ZKP transaction the first command in its command componentgroup is a `ZKCommandData` whose circuit metadata describes the structure of the entire transaction, including any other commands it contains and their related components.
+> ZKFlow expects that for any ZKP transaction the first command in its command componentgroup is a `ZKTransactionMetadataCommandData` that describes the structure of the entire transaction, including any other commands it contains.
+Each command included in a ZKFLow transaction should have `ZKCommandMetadata` defined, either directly or through an extension property.

 > Note:
 > Regardless of whether a command and its related transaction components are private, they are always included in the witness as serialized component groups.
 This is because we still need them to calculate the Merkle root (transaction id) of the transaction, even if the circuit is otherwise not interested in them.

 To support the above variants, the user should specify for each command in a transaction whether it is private or not.
-This is specified in the circuit metadata of that transaction (i.e. in the circuit metadat of the command that is expected to be placed as the first command in that transaction).
+This is specified in the circuit metadata of that transaction (i.e. in the circuit metadata of the command that is expected to be placed as the first command in that transaction).

 * If a command is private, ZKFlow will expect to find a contract rule definition and related states for it under `src/main/zinc` of the user's CorDapp or possibly in a dependency library that provides the smart contract.
 These will be combined into one ZKP circuit that covers all private commands and the tx components related to them.
 These components will be hidden in the `ZKVerifierTransaction`.
 * If a command is not private, the ZKP circuit smart contract checks will not cover it and the tx components related to it will be visible in the `ZKVerifierTransaction`.
 Validators will validate those contracts and components normally.